Residential Rental Assistance Program

 *Read this page in Spanish (Español).

-The City of Union City will be issuing a second round of Residential Rental Assistance program funding for Union City residents who have been struggling financially due to the COVID-19 pandemic and have been unable to pay their rent.
+The City of Union City will be issuing a third round of Residential Rental Assistance program funding for Union City residents who have been struggling financially due to the COVID-19 pandemic and have been unable to pay their rent.
 Funding for the program is provided by the Department of Housing and Urban Development (HUD) Community Block Development Grant (CDBG) program and the CARES Act.
-The City’s program guidelines have been updated to cover three consecutive months of back rent, up to $5,000, for rental households earning 80 percent of median income ($94,000 for a family of three) who have been impacted by COVID-19.
+The City’s program guidelines have been updated to cover three consecutive months of back rent, up to $7,500, for rental households earning 80 percent of median income ($106,000 for a family of four) who have been impacted by COVID-19.
 Funds will be paid directly to the landlord.

-The program will pay for up to three months of back rent (up to $5,000) for households earning up to 80% of area median income (as of Feb 28, 2020).
+The program will pay for up to three months of back rent (up to $7,500) for households earning up to 80% of area median income (as of March 1st 2023).
 See below for application requirements, including income chart.
-The application period opens on March 15, 2021 at 9:00 am and end on March 29, 2021 at 5:00pm.
-All applications must be complete by this time to be considered.
+Application window opens up on Monday, March 6, 2023 at 9:00 am.
+Although applications will be accepted on an on-going basis, staff will review the first batch of applications (up to 50 applications) received on or before March 30, 2023 at 5:00pm.
+All applications will be reviewed for eligibility and all eligible applications will then be selected for award via lottery.

 Who is Eligible for Union City Residential Rental Assistance Program?